equalframework/equal-doc/docs/usage/models/entities.md

 * `computed`
 * `alias`

-!!! note "usage property"
+!!! tip "usage property"
-	The `usage` property is complementary to the `type` property and allows to refine the way the field should be handled by the ORM and the DBMS, and how it should be rendered in the UI.
+	The `usage` property is complementary to the `type` property and allows to refine the way the field should be handled by the ORM and the DBMS, and how it should be rendered in the UI (see [Usages](/architecture-concepts/usages/)).

 #### boolean